Body Found In Little Calumet River Identified As Missing 12-Year-Old Kyrin Carter

 — Mugo Odigwe (@MugoOdigwe) May 25, 2021

-Officials said the teen’s body was found, around 8:15 p.m.
-Monday, by volunteer kayaker Eric Smith who was involved in the search for the missing teen.
-Smith spent give hours Monday, searching the river.
+Officials said the teen’s body was found around 8:15 p.m.
+Monday by volunteer kayaker Eric Smith, who was involved in the search for the missing teen.
+Smith spent five hours Monday searching the river during the nine day search.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

+“It was happiness that I found him and I could give the family closure, but then finding his body it hit me hard, I wasn’t ready for it,” Smith told CBS 2.

 On Friday, local agencies temporarily stopped the flow of water into the Little Calumet River in an attempt to get as deep into the river as possible to search for Carter.